piyush55/werlabs/README.md

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Docker
+Run `docker-compose build` to build docker image.
+After creating image run `docker-compose up` then we can access app on `http://localhost:4200/`.

 ## External libraries
 ### @angular/material
 This library used to manage UI.
 We used some material components: `Toolbar, Grid, Chip, Input Container, Snackbar` etc.

 ### ngx-infinite-scroll
 This library used to implement infinite scroll.